chopramanu227/user-service/README.md

 * Application supports security feature build using Spring Security framework.
 * Application is configured to be fault tolerant i.e. if there are any issue in DB connectivity, Hystrix fallback methods will be invoked to return default results.
 * Application uses Aspects for method start and end logging.
+* Spring PACT is used for Contract testing.

 ## Software